Joy-Ka/CIUON_Library_MS-main/replit.md

 ## Overview

-This is a web-based Library Management System built for the Confucius Institute at the University of Nairobi using Python Flask framework and SQLite database.
+This is a web-based Library Management System built for the Confucius Institute at the University of Nairobi using Python Flask framework.
 The system manages books, students, staff, borrowing operations, and generates reports for library administration.
 It supports role-based access control with Admin and Librarian roles, handles different types of borrowers (UoN students, Kenyan non-UoN students, international students, and staff), and implements automated fine calculation for overdue books.

 **Current Status:** Fully functional library management system with all core features implemented and operational.
-The Flask server is running on port 5000 with seeded initial data including sample users, books, categories, students, and staff.
+The Flask server is running on port 5000 with PostgreSQL database (production) with fallback to SQLite for local development.
+All templates have been created with Tailwind CSS styling and Confucius Institute red theme branding.

 ## User Preferences